charmplusplus/charm/doc/charm++/manual.rst

 interoperable manner.
 Currently, this functionality is supported only if Charm++ is built using MPI, PAMILRTS, or GNI as the network layer (e.g. mpi-linux-x86_64 build).
-An example program to demonstrate the interoperation is available in examples/charm++/mpi-coexist.
+An example program to demonstrate the interoperation is available in ``examples/charm++/mpi-coexist``.
 In the following text, we will refer to this example program for the ease of understanding.

 Control Flow and Memory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| The control flow and memory structure of a Charm++-MPI interoperable
+The control flow and memory structure of a Charm++-MPI interoperable
 program is similar to that of a pure MPI program that uses external
 MPI libraries.
 The execution of program begins with pure MPI code’s
 *main*.
 At some point after MPI_Init() has been invoked, the following
 function call should be made to initialize Charm++:

-| **void CharmLibInit(MPI_Comm newComm, int argc, char \**argv)**
+**void CharmLibInit(MPI_Comm newComm, int argc, char \**argv)**

-| If Charm++ is build on top of MPI, *newComm* is the MPI communicator
+If Charm++ is build on top of MPI, ``newComm`` is the MPI communicator
 that Charm++ will use for the setup and communication.
 All the MPI
-  ranks that belong to *newComm* should call this function collectively.
+ranks that belong to ``newComm`` should call this function collectively.
-  A collection of MPI ranks that make the CharmLibInit call defines a
+A collection of MPI ranks that make the ``CharmLibInit`` call defines a
 new Charm++ instance.
 Different MPI ranks that belong to different
 communicators can make this call independently, and separate Charm++
 instances that are not aware of each other will be created.
 This
 results in a space division.
 As of now, a particular MPI rank can only
 be part of one unique Charm++ instance.
 For PAMILRTS and GNI, the
-  newComm argument is ignored.
+``newComm`` argument is ignored.
 These layers do not support the space
 division of given processors, but require all processors to make the
-  CharmLibInit call.
+``CharmLibInit`` call.
 The mode of interoperating here is called time
 division, and can be used with MPI-based Charm++ also if the size of
-  newComm is same as MPI_COMM_WORLD.
-Arguments *argc and argv* should
+``newComm`` is same as ``MPI_COMM_WORLD``.
+Arguments ``argc`` and ``argv``
-  contain the information required by Charm++ such as the load balancing
+should contain the information required by Charm++ such as the load balancing
-  strategy etc.
+strategy, etc.

-During the initialization, the control is transferred from MPI to
+During initialization, control is transferred from MPI to the
 Charm++ RTS on the MPI ranks that made the call.
 Along with basic setup,
-Charm++ RTS also invokes the constructors of all mainchares during
+the Charm++ RTS also invokes the constructors of all mainchares during
 initialization.
 Once the initial set up is done, control is transferred
 back to MPI as if returning from a function call.
 Since Charm++
 initialization is made via a function call from the pure MPI program,